HarshaKy/learn-node.js/README.md

 day6: working on weather app, callbacks.

 day7: using darksky.net to get current temperature and other cool info using latitude and longitude

+day8: almost finished weather app. take an address string from user and get location info using geocode api, then use that info to get weather info using darksky.net